Cloth face coverings are required indoors and outdoors on Texas State campuses unless you are alone.

 - Procedure masks are recommended to be worn in laboratory or clinical settings when there is frequent close contact with others and Standard Operating Procedures stipulate.

 The first step in increasing compliance with our face covering requirement is for all of us to demonstrate the behavior ourselves.
-Secondly, we all need to become comfortable making a polite remark in passing such as “Excuse me, I wanted to let you know that face coverings are required at Texas State.”
+Secondly, we all need to become comfortable giving a polite reminder in passing to a student, employee, or visitor who fail to follow the university’s health and safety measures.
+For example, for someone who is not wearing a face covering, you might say, “Excuse me, I wanted to let you know that face coverings are required at Texas State.”
 There is no need to feel self-conscious about making such a remark, nor is there the need to demand action or wait for a reply.
-If we all follow these simple suggestions, we will be off to a good start, although, clearly not everyone will choose to comply with this friendly approach.
+If we all follow these simple suggestions, we will be off to a good start.

 Research and literature on the effectiveness of facemasks on coronaviruses can be found here.